 I also enjoy cooking with leftovers as it pushes you to be a little more creative.
 I would have never known how good pulled pork, guacamole and blue cheese quesadillas were.

-I have managed to throw together some good combination over the years.
+I have managed to throw together some good combinations over the years.
 It also feels good to know you are not being wasteful and thinking about what you have rather than heading to the grocery store for the third in a week.

 What's your best leftovers dish?
 Let me know we add it too our (ever growing) to cook list.